Ole Miss vs. LSU Women's Basketball Predictions & Picks - January 7

 Ole Miss Performance Insights

-- The Rebels average 67.1 points per game (165th in college basketball) while giving up 52.4 per outing (13th in college basketball).
-They have a +207 scoring differential overall and outscore opponents by 14.7 points per game.
+- The Rebels' +207 scoring differential (outscoring opponents by 14.7 points per game) is a result of scoring 67.1 points per game (165th in college basketball) while allowing 52.4 per contest (13th in college basketball).

-- Offensively, the Rebels have played better in home games this season, putting up 73.9 points per game, compared to 60.0 per game in away games.
+- The Rebels are putting up 73.9 points per game this season in home games, which is 13.9 more points than they're averaging on the road (60).

-- Ole Miss allows 55.6 points per game at home, compared to 48.5 in away games.
+- Ole Miss is ceding 55.6 points per game when playing at home.
+When playing on the road, it is allowing 48.5.

 LSU Performance Insights

-- The Tigers put up 94.9 points per game (first in college basketball) while giving up 59.5 per outing (85th in college basketball).
-They have a +530 scoring differential and outscore opponents by 35.4 points per game.
+- The Tigers are outscoring opponents by 35.4 points per game, with a +530 scoring differential overall.
+They put up 94.9 points per game (first in college basketball) and give up 59.5 per contest (85th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.